 Market Circle- Takoradi

-From the air this market is impressive as all roads in Takorodi lead to this massive circle which is just a crazy busy bizarre of shops and stalls.
-Once inside Market circle you have to be careful not to get lost, but whatever the outcome you know that you will end up on the other side with carrying more things than you came in with.
+From the air, this market is impressive as all roads in Takorodi lead to this massive circle which is just a crazy busy bizarre of shops and stalls.
+Once inside the Market circle, you have to be careful not to get lost, but whatever the outcome you know that you will end up on the other side carrying more things than you came in with.